heynickc/awesome-ddd/readme.md

 ## Mailing Lists

 - [DDD/CQRS Google Group](https://groups.google.com/forum/?utm_source=digest&utm_medium=email#!forum/dddcqrs) - An active mailing list and an excellent resource to ask questions and learn fine-grained details about DDD/CQRS.
 - [Domain Driven Design Yahoo Group](https://groups.yahoo.com/neo/groups/domaindrivendesign/conversations/messages) - "This group is for discussion of the domain-driven style of designing software, and the book by Eric Evans, Domain-Driven Design: Tackling Complexity in the Heart of Business Software.
-Questions and discussion of the book content is welcome here, as well as sharing of experiences applying DDD, and discussions of the topic in general.""
+Questions and discussion of the book content is welcome here, as well as sharing of experiences applying DDD, and discussions of the topic in general."
 - [DDDinPHP Google Group](https://groups.google.com/forum/#!forum/dddinphp) - "The place to discuss Domain-Driven Design, CQRS, Event Sourcing, Model Storming, Hexagonal Architecture, Distributed Systems, Reactive... in the context of PHP."

 ## Books